 In a meeting about Indigenous Peoples’ Day a couple of weeks ago, I introduced myself, saying, “Hi, my name is Sorsha Khitikian, and I am Yurok, which is located in modern-day California.”
 After the meeting, I was approached by one of my Indigenous peers, who told me that my use of the word “modern” was problematic.
 As they explained, the word implies that my Indigenous culture is stuck in the past, contributing to the problem of cultural erasure.
 My culture is modern, and I can make sure it isn’t forgotten through my word choices as an Indigenous voice.
 You know what?
 They’re exactly right.

 Indigenous people, including myself, have to repeatedly define themselves in the face of a country that doesn’t see or interact with them.
 The surviving Indigenous population in America is somewhere between three to nine million, with many of us living on secluded reservations rather than urban cities.
 As an Indigenous person who grew up in a city, I’ve been told by dozens of people that I am the first Indigenous person they have met.
-Native people are also rarely on the big screen, even when our history is depicted in roles.
-The most non-Native people hear of us is in their elementary or high school history classes — in woefully simplified forms.
+Native people are also rarely on the big screen.
 If non-Native people never meet or see Indigenous people, what is stopping them from reacting, intentionally or not, to our perspectives in a way that contributes to Indigenous erasure?

 Non-Natives should embrace the uncomfortable feeling that comes with decentering themselves.
-They need to recognize our perspective and realize that, with their self-centering, they passively contribute to a history of genocide and displacement.
-They should take emotional accountability for that.
-They shouldn’t minimize their discomfort to make themselves feel better.
+Every non-Native person in America today benefits from our present day (not just historical) displacement by living on stolen land, and they should take emotional accountability for that.
+They shouldn't minimize their discomfort to make themselves feel better.

 Tufts University contributes to this problem of Indigenous erasure by tokenizing our existence to increase their diversity profile.
 For the class of 2027, the student profile data displayed the actual number of enrolled Indigenous students (40), instead of the percentage out of the total enrolled students, like all other racial categories measured.
 Tufts made the number appear larger to make themselves look more diverse.
 So, how can Tufts hold itself accountable?